• Tue. Feb 3rd, 2026

 BROUGHT TO THE ISLAND BY SAINT HELENA

-Historians Leontios Machairas and Louis de Mas Latrie both describe significant Christian contributions to Cyprus from HELENA in their writings.
-They describe how she returned to the island after her pilgrimage to the Holy Lands in the year 327.
-She helped to establish major Christian monasteries at Stavrovouni and in the villages of Tochni and Omodos.
-She then helped to root each site into early Christian doctrines by placing sacred relics that were all attributed to several miracles at each site.
-These included a fragment of the True Cross and the large Cross of Tochni, as it later became known.
+Historians Leontios Machairas and Louis de Mas Latrie both describe significant Christian contributions to Cyprus in their writings.
+They describe how HELENA returned to the island after her pilgrimage to the Holy Lands in the year 327.
+She then helped to establish three major Christian monasteries at Stavrovouni and in the villages of Tochni and Omodos.
+She then helped to root each site into early Christian doctrines by placing sacred relics at each site.
+These included a fragment of the True Cross and the large Cross of Tochni, which were all attributed to several miracles at each site.

 THE ARKATZIN RIVER